Visiting Fellowships at the GHI

 |Position:||Doctoral Fellow, Fellow, Post-Doctoral Fellow|

-The German Historical Institute Washington (GHI) is now accepting applications for its long-term visiting fellow program.
-The fellowships will be granted for a period of 6 to 12 months in the following thematic areas: History of Family and Kinship; History of Knowledge; History of Migration; History of Race & Ethnicity; History of Religion and Religiosity; History of the Americas.
+The German Historical Institute Washington (GHI) is now accepting applications for its 2022–2023 visiting fellows program in Washington.
+Visiting fellowships will be granted by the institute for a period between 6 and 12 months in the following thematic areas: History of Family and Kinship; History of Knowledge; History of Mobilities and Migration; History of Race & Ethnicity; History of Religion and Religiosity; and History of the Americas.

-The fellowship will start in the fall of 2021.
-The Fellow is expected to be in residence in Washington, DC, and participate in GHI activities and events.
-The Fellow will have the opportunity to make use of the resources in the Washington metropolitan area, including the Library of Congress and the National Archives, while pursuing his or her own research.
-Travel within the U.S. to work in archives and libraries will also be possible.
+The fellowship will start in the fall of 2022.
+Fellows are expected to be in residence in Washington, DC (subject to public health conditions) and participate in GHI activities and events.
+Each Fellow will have the opportunity to make use of resources in the Washington metropolitan area, including the Library of Congress and the National Archives, while pursuing her or his own research.
+Funding for travel within the U.S. to work in archives and libraries is possible.
 Candidates doing original research for a dissertation or a second book project will be given preference.

 Applicants should be based at (or recent graduates of) a North American or European university or research institute.
 For doctoral students applying, ABD status (or the equivalent) is required prior to commencing the fellowship.
 For postdoctoral scholars applying, the preference is for projects that are designed for the "second book" (Habilitation or equivalent).

-To apply please send the following materials using the online application form by December 1, 2020:
+To apply please submit by December 1, 2021, the following materials using the online application form found here:

 1. A brief cover letter